Maria Clementina Sobieska: Titular queen

 The married life of James and Maria Clementina proved turbulent and unhappy.
 Reportedly, James initially had a favourable impression of her because of her beauty, while she disliked him because of his lack of it, as well as his passive nature.
-She befriended the governess of her son, a Mrs Sheldon, who became her confidant and favourite.
-On the other hand, she disliked the influence of James's favourite John Hay of Cromlix and his wife Marjorie, and reportedly, she suspected James of having an affair with Marjorie Hay.
+She befriended her son's governess, a Mrs Sheldon, who became her confidant and favourite.
+On the other hand, she disliked the influence of James's favourite John Hay of Cromlix and his wife Marjorie and reportedly suspected James of having an affair with the latter.

-In 1725, soon after their second child's birth, James fired Sheldon and appointed James Murray as the guardian of their sons against the wishes of Maria Clementina.
-She left him and went to live in the convent of St Cecilia in Trastevere, in Rome, with her favourite Sheldon and the rest of her personal retinue.
+In 1725, soon after their second child's birth, James dismissed Sheldon and, against Maria Clementina's wishes, appointed James Murray as the guardian of their sons.
+She then left him and took up residence in the convent of Santa Cecilia in Trastevere, in Rome, with her favourite Sheldon and the rest of her personal retinue.

-Maria Clementina accused her husband of adultery, while he said it was sinful for her to leave him and their children.
-Upon the advice of Cardinal Alberoni, who claimed it was her only chance to gain support against her husband, Maria Clementina claimed that James wished to give his son a Protestant education.
+Maria Clementina accused her husband of adultery, while James claimed it was sinful for her to leave him and their children.
+On the advice of Cardinal Alberoni, who claimed it was her only chance to gain support against her husband, Maria Clementina claimed that James wished to give his son a Protestant education.
 This claim secured her the support of the Pope as well as the Kingdom of Spain against James and the sympathy of the public when she demanded that James remove the Earl of Dunbar and the Hays from his court and reinstate Sheldon in her position.
 In April 1726, James granted her sons permission to visit her.
 The whole affair was seen as a scandal in Europe and reported about by anti-Jacobite agents in Rome.
-In May 1727, through the mediation of the duke of Liria, James removed the Hay couple from his court, and in January 1728, Maria Clementina and James were reconciled in Bologna.
+In May 1727, through the mediation of the duke of Liria, James removed the Hay couple from his court, and in January 1728, Maria Clementina and James were reconciled at Bologna.